GENERAL GOVERNMENT CABINET

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 324A.015(1) and 324A.020 authorize the board to promulgate administrative regulations and perform functions and duties necessary to carry out the provisions of KRS 324A.010 to 324A.090.
 KRS 324A.035(3) requires the board to establish by administrative regulation requirements for continuing education for appraisers.
 Title XI of the Financial Institutions Reform, Recovery and Enforcement Act of 1989, 12 U.S.C.
 3331-3351, establishes requirements for the renewal of certification or licensure of appraisers of real property in federally related transactions.
 This administrative regulation establishes the continuing education requirements for appraisers.

 (a) Complete fourteen (14) hours of board approved continuing education, pursuant to 12 U.S.C.
-1116 and 3345, each license year prior to May 16 of the current renewal year; and
+1116 and 3345, and Section 2 of this administrative regulation, each license year prior to May 16 of the current renewal year; and

 (b) Submit to the board proof of course completion prior to May 31 of the current renewal year.